sudo-kraken/.github/README.md

 ## Contributing

-Feel free to open issues or submit pull requests if you have suggestions or improvements.
+Open issues or submit pull requests for suggestions and improvements.

 See [CONTRIBUTING.md](CONTRIBUTING.md)